 Yep, that’s me: Gadget Girl.
 OK, I admit that I’m not the most gadgety of all gadget girls, but I’m certainly the first place contender in my little bit of the world.
 And I would guess that if I had the income to support it, I would probably be a contender for the world as a whole.
 Because gadgets are just cool.

 My first gadget was a calculator watch that I got for Christmas 1983.
-I remember the year because I remember going back to school in January 1984 and showing it to my 4th grade teacher, Mrs Vetter—who quickly informed me it couldn’t be used for maths tests.
+I remember the year because I remember going back to school in January 1984 and showing it to my 4th-grade teacher, Mrs Vetter – who quickly informed me it couldn’t be used for maths tests.
 Oh, but it was awesome!
 It had an alarm clock and a small address book.
 I wore it all the time.
-In fact, I wore it so much that I remember taking if off for baths and it being rather slimy and manky underneath.
+In fact, I wore it so much that I remember taking it off for baths and it being rather slimy and manky underneath.
 It was disgusting, really.

-I don’t recall how it broke—or when—but I remember always wishing I had another watch as cool as it was.
-Though my next digital watch was pretty neat-o with its blue glow button thingy to see the time in the dark.
+I don’t recall how it broke, or when, but I remember always wishing I had another watch as cool as it was.
+Although my next digital watch was pretty neat-o with its blue glow button thingy to see the time in the dark.
 Again, my insistence to wear it all the time meant it got pretty icky pretty quickly.
 (Seriously, who wears a watch to bed?)

 Happy Gadget Day, everyone!

 (And not that I’m a geek or anything, but you’ll maybe notice that I have HAL as the wallpaper on one of my laptops!)